 Specialty projects and functions requiring rare skills should be outsourced.

 I don’t speak Thai or understand the nuances of Thai culture.
 To create an effective marketing campaign in Thailand, I would need to engage a local marketing agency.
 This is not only true for culture and language-specific projects, but other skills that are well outside of your marketing department’s current core competencies.
 They could be technical, creative, analytical or any area where there is currently more need than internal staff skills.

 And then there’s the gray area in between

 There are always functions that could be either hired or trained into the marketing department staff OR outsourced to an outside firm.
 Generally, most marketing leaders I know estimate the value of the output compared with the cost.
 Is it more expensive to outsource or spend internal staff hours on the website rebuild?
 Additionally, how easy are each resource to manage?
 Which is most reliable?
 Do we have enough marketing budget to pay for a new employee or pay an outside resource?

-When we met Susan the software company CMO, she was challenged with her company?s global expansion.
-This isn?t unusual.
+When we met Susan the software company CMO, she was challenged with her company’s global expansion.
+This isn’t unusual.
 Susan needs to start by realigning expectations of new market learning curves internally with her CEO and other stakeholders.
 Susan and her staff will need time to figure out the most effective marketing messages and channel mix.
 This needs to be communicated to realign expectations.
-I?d also recommend reporting metrics by country to show that the domestic numbers are still strong and any improvements by country over time.
+I’d also recommend reporting metrics by country to show that the domestic numbers are still strong as well as any improvements by country over time.

 If the expansion involves several simultaneous market entries (which seems to be the case), then Susan may need to reorganize oversight responsibilities.
 The 2 most common structures are to organize by functional marketing areas (design, content, social media, events, etc.) or by country/region.